noacs-io/audit-filters-ofi-performance/Study-plan.md

 demographics according to the European consensus statement, the Utstein template

-Karolinska trauma registry also contains a care quality database which contains specific audit filters and OFIs that are determined in M&M conferences through consensus decision.
+The Karolinska trauma registry also contains a care quality database which contains specific audit filters and OFIs that are determined in M&M conferences through consensus decision.
 M&M conferences are attended by all professionals involved in trauma care. surgeons, neurosurgeons,